socketsupply/socket/api/CONFIG.md

 codesign_identity |  |  signing guide: https://socketsupply.co/guides/#ios-1
 distribution_method |  |  Describes how Xcode should export the archive.
-Available options: app-store, package, ad-hoc, enterprise, development, and developer-id. provisioning_profile |  |  A path to the provisioning profile used for signing iOS app. simulator_device |  |  which device to target when building for the simulator
+Available options: app-store, package, ad-hoc, enterprise, development, and developer-id. provisioning_profile |  |  A path to the provisioning profile used for signing iOS app. simulator_device |  |  which device to target when building for the simulator. nonexempt_encryption | false |  Indicate to Apple if you are using encryption that is not exempt.

 # `linux`